Degree Seeking

 Students enrolled in Mat-Su Middle College earn credits toward a high school diploma and a college degree.

-CTE and Dual Credit Academic
+CTE and Dual Credit Academics

 Students receive college credit for successfully completing specific, pre-approved courses at their high school.

-Apply for CTE/Dual Credit Academic
+Apply for CTE/Dual Credit Academics

 Dual Enrollment